Pyramid Writer's Guidelines

 If you're brilliant, feel free to deviate from these points if you think it makes for a better article . . . but it's always better to break a rule knowingly than to do so from ignorance.

-- Style: Although Pyramid can be a bit looser in style than, say, your average GURPS book, we still prefer to be professional.
-Unless your writing style is very confident and sharp, it's generally best to remain detached yet interesting; don't feel the need to include slang, pop culture allusions, or other "kewl" lingo in your piece.
-You can use first person language if appropriate ("In my modern horror campaign, I had the vampire prince take control of the newspapers in order to sway the city council . . ."), but often it is better to rewrite such pieces into the third person ("For example, in a modern horror campaign, a vampire prince may take control of the newspapers in order to sway the city council . . .")
+- Style: Although Pyramid can be a bit looser in style than, say, your average GURPS book, we still err on the side of professionalism.
+Unless your writing style is very confident and sharp, it's best to remain detached yet interesting; don't feel the need to include slang, pop culture allusions, or other "kewl" lingo in your piece.
+You can use first person language if appropriate, especially if you're offering a personal exploration ("In my modern horror campaign, I had the vampire prince take control of the newspapers in order to sway the city council . . ."), but it's almost always better to rewrite such pieces into the third person ("For example, in a modern horror campaign, a vampire prince may take control of the newspapers in order to sway the city council . . .")

 - Avoid Overly Broad Articles: Articles with too wide a scope are almost always too meandering to be satisfying.
 Once upon a time, "How to Be a Better GM" was perhaps the most common article title we received . . . and with few exceptions, those were rejected.
 Why?
 Because even 5,000 words isn't enough to do justice to such a huge concept.
 Try to focus big concepts into something more manageable; articles like "How to Use Audio to Be a More Atmospheric GM" or "How to Avoid Plot Holes as a GM" are more likely to cover their topics effectively.